GabeScott/standard-works-vault/General Conference/2011 April - Finding Joy through Loving Service.md

 # Finding Joy through Loving Service

-*By M. Russell Ballard - Of the Quorum of the Twelve Apostles*
+By Elder M. Russell Ballard - *Of the Quorum of the Twelve Apostles*

 *Given in the April session of the 2011 General Conference*

+>*May we show our love and appreciation for the Savior’s atoning sacrifice through our simple, compassionate acts of service.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2011/04/finding-joy-through-loving-service?lang=eng)

 Brothers and sisters, I hope those of you visiting Salt Lake will take the opportunity to enjoy the colors and fragrances of the beautiful spring flowers on Temple Square.

-Spring brings a renewal of light and life—reminding us, through the cycle of seasons, of the life, sacrifice, and Resurrection of our Lord and Redeemer, Jesus Christ, for “all things bear record of [Him]” (Moses 6:63).
+Spring brings a renewal of light and life—reminding us, through the cycle of seasons, of the life, sacrifice, and Resurrection of our Lord and Redeemer, Jesus Christ, for “all things bear record of \[Him\]” ([[Moses 6.63|Moses 6:63]]).

 Against this beautiful backdrop of spring and its symbolism of hope, there is a world of uncertainty, complexity, and confusion.
 The demands of everyday life—education, jobs, raising children, Church administration and callings, worldly activities, and even the pain and sorrow of unexpected illness and tragedy—can wear us down.
 How can we free ourselves from this tangled web of challenges and uncertainties to find peace of mind and happiness?

-Oftentimes we are like the young merchant from Boston, who in 1849, as the story goes, was caught up in the fervor of the California gold rush.
+Oftentimes we are like the young merchant from Boston who in 1849, as the story goes, was caught up in the fervor of the California gold rush.
 He sold all of his possessions to seek his fortune in the California rivers, which he was told were filled with gold nuggets so big that one could hardly carry them.

 Day after endless day, the young man dipped his pan into the river and came up empty.
 His only reward was a growing pile of rocks.
-Discouraged and broke, he was ready to quit until one day an old, experienced prospector said to him, “That’s quite a pile of rocks you are getting there, my boy.”
+Discouraged and broke, he was ready to quit, until one day an old, experienced prospector said to him, “That’s quite a pile of rocks you are getting there, my boy.”

 The young man replied, “There’s no gold here.
 I’m going back home.”

-Walking over to the pile of rocks, the old prospector said, “Oh, there is gold all right.
+Walking over to the pile of rocks, the old prospector said, “Oh, there is gold, all right.
 You just have to know where to find it.”
 He picked two rocks up in his hands and crashed them together.
 One of the rocks split open, revealing several flecks of gold sparkling in the sunlight.

 Noticing a bulging leather pouch fastened to the prospector’s waist, the young man said, “I’m looking for nuggets like the ones in your pouch, not just tiny flecks.”